 The results indicated the cannabinoids in cannabis decreased symptoms of insomnia.
 But the study involved using the cannabis flower, which contains several cannabinoids.
 It’s difficult to determine if relief from insomnia was due to CBD or another cannabinoid.

 In another study published in the Permanente Journal, 72 adults with anxiety and poor sleep were involved.
 The participants completed anxiety and sleep assessments at the start of the study and at the first-month follow up.
 Study participants were given 25 mg of CBD in capsule form.
 Those that predominantly had sleep complaints took the dose in the evening.
 Participants that had anxiety as their predominant complaint took CBD in the morning.

 After the first month, anxiety scores decreased in 79 percent of the people.
 Sleep scores improved in 66 percent of the participants, which indicated less trouble sleeping.
 The results suggest that CBD decreased sleep difficulties in many of the participants.
 But while the decrease in anxiety symptoms remained steady for the duration of the study, the sleep scores fluctuated over time.

 Several smaller studies have also supported the use of CBD oil to improve sleep.
 For example, a case study involving a 10-year-old girl with post-traumatic stress disorder and poor sleep was treated with CBD.
 A trial of 25 mg of a CBD supplement was administered at bedtime.
 An additional 6 to 12 mg of CBD was given via a sublingual spray during the day for anxiety.
 Sleep quantity and quality gradually improved over five months.

 CBD is extracted from the cannabis plant and known as CBD oil.
 But it can be a little complicated.
-CBD may be extracted from either the marijuana or hemp plant, which are both from the cannabis plant.
+CBD may be extracted from either the marijuana or hemp plant, which are both strains of the Cannabis sativa plant.
 But they are harvested differently.
 Hemp comes from the seeds and stalks of the plant, which contains less THC than marijuana.